agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 decision tree.

-In conclusion, considering paths with an Economics PhD, there seems to be a high chance that we may just end up doing Management Consulting.
-Why are we making all this effort, losing upto a decade only to go into consulting?
+In conclusion, considering paths with an Economics PhD, there seems to be a high chance that we may just end up doing MC.
+Why are we making all this effort, losing up to a decade only to go into consulting?

 `Working in an EAO` and `working as a startup employee` right now does